ACS INITIAL ASSESSMENT

 In some circumstances, experienced gas engineers may also need to undertake ACS Initial Assessment.
-Most commonly this arises because an operatives ACS Gas Qualifications have lapsed and they expired more than 12 months ago.
-In this scenario, you are no longer eligible for re-assessment.
+This arises usually because an operatives ACS Gas Qualifications have lapsed and they expired more than 12 months ago.

-If you are new to the industry and thinking of starting gas training please see New Entrants Gas Courses for a full explanation of the route that you must follow.
+If you are new to the industry and thinking of starting gas training please see our ACS Gas Training Course page for a full explanation of the route that you must follow.

 ACS Initial Assessment last for approximately two-weeks.
-It incorporates the full domestic suite of gas appliances, shown here.
+It incorporates the full domestic suite of gas appliances:

-Following successful assessment you will be ready to join the Gas Safe Register as an approved operative either in your own right or on behalf of a Gas Safe Registered company.
+Following a successful assessment, you will be ready to join the Gas Safe Register as an approved operative either in your own right or on behalf of a Gas Safe Registered company.

 You will be required to provide us with:

 - Completed portfolio of evidence, supervised and signed off by registered gas engineer